ntampellini/TSCoDe/README.md

 Reactive atoms supported are `CHONPS`.
 Reactions can be of four kinds:
 - Two molecules, one reactive atom each - "string embed" (*i.e.* SN2 reactions)
-- Two molecules, one with one reactive atom and the other with two reactive atoms - "chelotropic embed" (*i.e.* epoxidations)
+- Two molecules, one with a single reactive atom and the other with two reactive atoms - "chelotropic embed" (*i.e.* epoxidations)
 - Two molecules, two reactive atoms each - "cyclical embed" (i.e. Diels-Alder reactions)
 - Three molecules, two reactive atoms each - "cycical embed" (i.e. reactions where two partners are bridged by a carboxylic acid)